Oregon wildfire displaces 2,000 residents as blazes flare across U.S. West | Science-Environment

 Oregon wildfire displaces 2,000 residents as blazes flare across U.S. West

-"This is going to continue to grow – the extremely dry vegetation and weather are not in our favor," Incident Commander Joe Hessel said on Twitter.
-More than 1,700 firefighters and a dozen helicopters were assigned to the blaze, as the demand for personnel and equipment across the Pacific Northwest reached levels that have begun to strain available resources, said Jim Gersbach, a spokesman for the Oregon Department of Forestry.
+Scientists have said the growing frequency and intensity of wildfires are largely attributable to prolonged drought that is symptomatic of climate change.
+One newly ignited blaze drawing attention on Thursday was the Dixie fire, which erupted on Wednesday in Butte County, California, near the mountain town of Paradise, still rebuilding from a 2018 firestorm that killed 85 people and destroyed nearly 19,000 structures in the state's deadliest wildfire disaster.

-Hand crews backed by water-dropping helicopters struggled on Thursday to suppress a huge wildfire that displaced roughly 2,000 residents in southern Oregon, the largest among dozens of blazes raging across the drought-stricken U.S. West.
+Hand crews backed by water-dropping helicopters struggled on Thursday to suppress a huge wildfire that displaced roughly 2,000 residents in southern Oregon, the largest among dozens of blazes raging across the drought-stricken western United States.
 The Bootleg fire has charred more than 227,000 acres (91,860 hectares) of desiccated timber and brush in and around the Fremont-Winema National Forest since erupting on July 6 about 250 miles (400 km) south of Portland.

-That total was up 12,000 acres from Wednesday's tally.
-Firefighters extended containment lines carved around the blaze to 7% of its perimeter from 5% a day earlier, but were far from gaining the upper hand.
-"This is going to continue to grow – the extremely dry vegetation and weather are not in our favor," Incident Commander Joe Hessel said on Twitter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)